paytonjewell/ReactPortfolioTemplate/README.md

 Next, run `npm run deploy`.

 That's it!
-Now your project will be available at the link you used for the homepage earlier, in the `package.json` file.
+Now your project will be available at the link you used for the homepage earlier.
 (It may take a few minutes to fully deploy).

-Optionally, if you want to keep your master branch organized, run the following scripts as well:
+Optionally, if you want to easily update information later, run the following scripts as well:
 ```
 git add .
 git commit -m "Created my React portfolio and deployed to Github Pages"